controversies-of-science/science-collective/README.md

 A problem with Reddit (and other sites, such as phys.org), to my eye, is that the ranking occurs along a single ambiguous dimension.
 Some architects I've spoken to about the subject claim that people are not capable of adapting to complex content rating systems.
 That may make sense for generalized systems like Reddit, but I would argue that this makes less sense for systems like phys.org which are focused specifically on the subject of science.
 What is the point of designing content rating systems to accommodate the lowest common denominator when the subject matters relate to complex scientific questions?

 The risk of adding complexity to these rating systems is that users will not understand them, with the consequence that nobody would use them.
+But, the upside of such a system -- if it can be made to work -- is that since contributions to the Science Collective social network would be binned by a schema which differentiates the contributors' various motives, ratings can be applied in a manner which bubble to the top those contributions which service the actual processes of the scientific method.

+For example, one type of content which should be rewarded is listed above as:

+> *An Observational or Experimental Confirmation* - try to be concise if the link between the two is not immediately obvious; emphasis upon documenting the needed context for a typical layperson to understand it (you can assume they have read the controversy card, points deducted if there is some sort of misunderstanding of the controversy or science).

+So, it's as simple as this: When a contributor posts his contribution, he will be given the opportunity to classify it as an observational or experimental confirmation.
+Then, when the contribution is presented to the other site users, those users are asked to then judge the contribution according to the standards associated with that specific activity:

+- Did the contributor clarify the link between the vindication and the original claim?

+- Was the necessary context pointed out?

+Providing these specific questions as opportunities for specific feedback would allow us to set up these different bins where contributions can be ranked according to these specific, targeted criteria.
+Users are not forced to adhere to these processes, but when they do, the contributions can rank better.

 ## First Steps